The First Hint

 ~

-It felt like days but was surely no more than an hour in the hellish room.
-So many of the books were deteriorated beyond repair, impossible to read, more than worthless.
-Many of them were on mundane topics -- still interesting, learning about small groups of humanity that lived before the gods existed, but containing no actual useful information.
+It felt like days, but was surely no more than an hour in the hellish room.
+So many of the books were deteriorated beyond repair, impossible to read, and less than worthless.
+Many of them were on mundane topics -- still interesting, learning about small groups of humanity that lived before the gods existed, but containing no information actually useful to Anabelle's ambitions.
 Those ones they piled in a corner to come back for "later".

 The search had become increasingly difficult however; the pain behind her eyes gradually worsened over time, and the monologue in her brain became more and more frantic.
+Long periods of time went by where the childlike voice in her mind would only frantically sob.
 It was clearly getting to the others, too.
 About half an hour ago Jeremy had burst into tears, soon growing into great heaving sobs.

-"For the love of gods, Jeremy, we all know this sucks.
+"For the love of gods, Jeremy.
+We all know this sucks.
+We're all experiencing the same thing.
+We're just not weak.
 For once in your life can you just keep your whining to yourself?"

 The anger in her voice had surprised her at the time.
+It had lashed out like a red hot whip, striking deeper than she had intended.
 She knew she was right, of course, but normally Anabelle doesn't let that sort of thing escape her lips without at least a few mental iterations and edits before hand, to ensure she remains civil.

 I'll have to apologize to him later.
 She thought to herself.